zmlu/Hackintosh-OC-Asus-B560MN-i7-11700K-Rocketlake-UHD750/README.md

 * Execute Disable Bit
 * EHCI Hand-off (0x2B Set to 0x1)

+## Problem ⚠️
+iGPU can not be drived, you need to install an external gpu.

 ## Attention ⚠️

 Please change MLB, SystemSerialNumber, SystemUUID into your own `config.plist`.